11 Reasons a SmartPhone is Better:

 - Smartphone Cameras are too Easy to Use

-11 Reasons Your Smartphone Camera Can Be Better
+11 Reasons Your Phone Camera Can Be Better

 The best camera is the one that you have with you.
 You pretty much always have your phone with you.
 You can make use of it whenever you find something you want to photograph.